pulkitsuneja0102/Pizza-Sales-Analysis/README.md

 # SQL-Power-BI-Project

 # PROBLEM STATEMENT - 1
 We need to analyza key indicators for our pizza sales data to gain insights into our business performance.
-Specifically, we eant to calculate the following metrics:
+Specifically, we want to calculate the following metrics:

 **1. Total Revenue:** The sum of the total price of all pizza orders.